w3c/AB-public/Vision/README.md

 * Ensuring transparency, equity, and fairness.
 	Our work will not be exclusively dominated by any person, company, or interest group.
+* Ensuring the web platform meets goals in horizontal principles such as accessibility, internationalization, privacy, and sustainability.
 * Establishing and improving collaborative relationships with other organizations in the domain of Internet and Web standards, including building and maintaining respected relationships